lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 The following notation is used in this document:

-* a \|\| b: concatenation of a and b
+a \|\| b: concatenation of a and b.

-* id-slh-dsa-*: A shorthand to refer to all 12 OIDs used to specify the different parameter combinations for Pure SLH-DSA.
+id-slh-dsa-*: A shorthand to refer to all 12 OIDs used to specify the different parameter combinations for Pure SLH-DSA.

-* id-hash-slh-dsa-*: A shorthand to refer to all 12 OIDs used to specify the different parameter combinations for HashSLH-DSA.
+id-hash-slh-dsa-*: A shorthand to refer to all 12 OIDs used to specify the different parameter combinations for HashSLH-DSA.

 <!-- End of introduction section -->